Smoothflo AG88/12 12VDC to 240VAC 175W Inverter.

 Unloaded waveform with the 4uF buffer capacitor.
 To the right is the waveform when 175W of incandescent lamps is connected.

-It is more efficient to select the buffer capacitor for minimal primary current with no load.
+It is more efficient to select the timing capacitor for minimal primary current with no load.
 I experimented with this and found the ideal capacitance to be 1.5uF.
 There was however some overshoot, as if the circuit needed damping, and indeed 250 ohms in series with the 1.5uF gave a very nice waveform.

 Unloaded waveform with 1.5uF in series with 250 ohms as the buffer.
 To the right is with the 175W of incandescent lamps connected.
 Ignore the jitter in the trace - this was a result of imperfect triggering.